ministryofjustice/bichard7-next-core/docs/architecture/adrs/0009-naming-of-types-schemas.md

 We also want to have a clear and concise naming convention for the Schemas and Types that the Zod schemas will create.

 Types should be context and use case based, using `Pick<Case, CaseData>`, for example.
 It leads to not having to define the Type in the Common package.
-This should considered as a "temporary" type, only to be used in this context and not to be used outside the use case.
-The type should be clearly named for the use case to involved with e.g. `CaseDataForDto` which contains only the attributes needed for that conversion (from the database to DTO).
+This should be considered as an intermediate type, only to be used in this context and not to be used outside the use case.
+The type should be clearly named for the use case to be involved with e.g.
+`CaseDataForDto` which contains only the attributes needed for that conversion (from the database to DTO).

+For example:

+- Case (database representation) -> CaseDataForDto (picked fields for database query) -> CaseDto (data transform object to send to the external services e.g. UI)
+- Trigger -> TriggerDto

 The following guidelines should help in creating a good name structure as well looking at the API package code.